hisplan/compute-s3-etag/README.md

 # compute-s3-etag

-AWS S3 ETag is not a ordinary MD5 hash.
+AWS S3 ETag is not an ordinary MD5 hash (http://docs.aws.amazon.com/AmazonS3/latest/API/RESTCommonResponseHeaders.html).

 The default chunk size is 8 MB used by the official `aws cli` tool.